borntofrappe/data-analysis-with-python/medical-data-visualizer/README.md

 - add an `overweight` column

-  To determine if a person is overweight first calculate their _BMI_ by dividing the weight in kilograms by the square of their height in meters.
+  To determine if a person is overweight it is first necessary to calculate _BMI_ by dividing the weight in kilograms by the square of their height in meters.

   The height in the dataset is in centimeters, so that it is necessary to first change the unit of measure.